ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+12 Patterns That Will Clean Up Your Code Immediately - <a href="https://javascript.plainenglish.io/12-patterns-that-will-clean-up-your-code-immediately-f8caff6680fe?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Thiyagu Arunachalam`**

+<blockquote>If you’re still writing code like this:
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
 Object-Oriented Programming in Java — Finally Explained Without the Fluff - <a href="https://medium.com/@sabirseema7/object-oriented-programming-in-java-finally-explained-without-the-fluff-91d5c9d6a5c8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Seema Sabir`**

 <blockquote>You’ve written Java before.
 You know what a class is.
 But do you actually understand why OOP exists — and how to use it properly?
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 From Zero to Java Hero: 10 Projects That Landed Me My First Developer Job in 90 Days - <a href="https://medium.com/@praveen1gummala/from-zero-to-java-hero-10-projects-that-landed-me-my-first-developer-job-in-90-days-a1dd016a0aa4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Praveengummala`**

 <blockquote>Hey there, future Java developer!
 Imagine this: three months ago, I was staring at my laptop, clueless about loops and objects.
 No coding…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 What Every Java Developer Needs to Learn to Stay Relevant in 2026 - <a href="https://medium.com/buildnextgen/what-every-java-developer-needs-to-learn-to-stay-relevant-in-2026-a7149490e4a3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jaytech`**

 <blockquote>Java has survived multiple waves of technology change.
 Continue reading on BuildNextGen »</blockquote>

-<h3>4.
+<h3>5.
 Plugins Are Powerful.
 But They Shouldn’t Become Your Architecture. - <a href="https://medium.com/@khaledm.adelsalem/plugins-are-powerful-but-they-shouldnt-become-your-architecture-71088aced235?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Khaled Salem`**

 <blockquote>Plugin systems are one of the best ideas in modern tooling.
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 Web Sitenizin Kapısını Saldırganlara Açmayın: innerHTML mi, textContent mi? - <a href="https://medium.com/@mustafa.aslann857/web-sitenizin-kap%C4%B1s%C4%B1n%C4%B1-sald%C4%B1rganlara-a%C3%A7may%C4%B1n-innerhtml-mi-textcontent-mi-f4cb671b34af?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mustafa Aslan`**

 <blockquote>Web geliştirmede DOM (Document Object Model) ile çalışırken metin veya içerik değiştirmek için en sık kullanılan iki özellik innerHTML ve…
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 90% of JavaScript Developers Don’t Understand This Concept - <a href="https://medium.com/skillstuff/90-of-javascript-developers-dont-understand-this-concept-4aa1eb72bd12?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `CodeByUmar`**

 <blockquote>Most JavaScript developers think they understand JavaScript.
 Continue reading on SkillStuff »</blockquote>

-<h3>7.
+<h3>8.
 7 JavaScript Skills That Will Matter More in 2026 Than They Do Right Now - <a href="https://javascript.plainenglish.io/7-javascript-skills-that-will-matter-more-in-2026-than-they-do-right-now-3a3718ef62b1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

 <blockquote>The language is shifting fast — these skills compound in value the longer you hold them.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>8.
-What is the difference between JavaScript and JavaScript OOP? - <a href="https://medium.com/@rakibwebdev78/what-is-the-difference-between-javascript-and-javascript-oop-e4a172508de0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Md Rakibul Hasan`**

-<blockquote>JavaScript is one of the most used languages among developers.
-In 2026, millions of developers rely on it to build web applications.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>